Car Insurance for First Responders

 AAA

 AAA offers free roadside assistance to healthcare workers and first responders.
 This is available even to non-AAA members.
-If you need assistance, just call 1-800-AAA-HELP (1-800-222-4357) and answer some questions.
+If you need assistance, just call 1-800-AAA-HELP (1-800-222-4357).
+AAA will verify your eligibility by confirming your profession during the call.

 Alfa

 Alfa offers occupational discounts.
-Educators, first responders, military, state employees, federal employees, auto manufacturer employees, ministers and farmers may qualify for these discounts.
+Educators, first responders, military, state employees, federal employees, auto manufacturer employees, ministers and farmers may qualify for these discounts, which can offer up to a 15% reduction.
+To apply, contact an Alfa agent who can guide you through the required documentation, such as an ID badge or certification.

 Direct Auto